-- 2. By the initial request and the confirmatory application the Appellant requested access to several documents concerning the resolution of Banco Popular Español (hereinafter referred to as "Banco Popular"), as precisely identified in the Confirmatory Decision. - 3.
-The notice of appeal was submitted to the Board on 20 October 2017.
-The Appeal Panel appointed as rapporteur the Member Professor Marco Lamandini.
-On 26 October 2017 the SRB requested an extension of two weeks for the filing of the SRB response to the appeal.
-On 13 November 2017 the SRB submitted its response to the appeal.
-The Appellant replied on 29 November 2017. - 4.
-On 30 November 2017, the Appeal Panel wrote to the Parties suggesting that, in light of the Appeal Panel decisions adopted on 28 November 2017 in cases 38 to 43/17 on the very same issue, the appeal should be stayed until the SRB amended its confirmatory decisions in such cases and possibly amended on its own initiative also the Confirmatory Decision, making available to the Appellant the documents that the SRB was now compelled to disclose in compliance with the Appeal Panel decisions in cases 38 to 43/17.
+to as "Banco Popular"); these documents are those precisely identified in the Confirmatory Decision.

+- 3. The notice of appeal was submitted on 27 October 2017.
+The Appeal Panel appointed as rapporteur in the present case the Member Professor Marco Lamandini.
+On 27 November 2017 the SRB lodged its response to the appeal and on 11 December 2017 the Appellants submitted their reply to the SRB response. - 4.
+On 12 December 2017, the Appeal Panel wrote to the Parties suggesting that, in light of the Appeal Panel decisions adopted in cases 38 to 43/17 on the same issue, the hearing of the appeal be deferred until after the SRB amended its confirmatory decisions in such cases and produced, possibly also to the benefit of the Appellants, the documents that the SRB was now compelled to disclose, in a duly redacted version, under these Appeal Panel decisions.
 The Parties agreed. - 5.
-On 5 February 2018, the Appeal Panel wrote to the Appellant noting that the SRB had published on 2 February 2018 several documents in order to comply with the Appeal Panel decisions in cases 38 to 43/17.
-The Appeal Panel requested the Appellant to assess whether the documents published by the SRB on 2 February 2018 justified the withdrawal of the appeal.
-The Appellant responded on 19 February 2018 noting that the appeal was not withdrawn because, in the Appellant's view, the disclosure by the SRB of the redacted versions of the documents in compliance with the instructions received from the Appeal Panel on 28 November 2017 was still insufficient and did not clarify the Appellant's questions concerning the appropriateness of the Banco Popular resolution decision. - 6.
-On 13 March 2018, the SRB amended the Confirmatory Decision "in light of the guidance by the SRB Appeal Panel in its decisions of 28 November 2017, in cases No. 38/2017-43/2017" and "taking into account the appeal before the Appeal Panel" in this case and "all the relevant circumstances of the this case" and adopted the Revised Confirmatory Decision.
+On 5 February 2018, the Appeal Panel wrote to the Appellants noting that the SRB had published on 2 February 2018 several documents in order to comply with the Appeal Panel decisions in cases 38 to 43/17.
+The Appeal Panel requested the Appellants to assess whether the documents published by the SRB on 2 February 2018 justified the withdrawal of the appeal.
+The Appellants responded on 19 February 2018 noting that the appeal was not withdrawn because, in the Appellants' view, a large number of documents requested by the Appellants had not been produced at all and the documents that had been produced remained, in the Appellants' view, heavily redacted. - 6.
+On 13 March 2018, the SRB amended the Confirmatory Decision "in light of the guidance by the SRB Appeal Panel in its decisions of 28 November 2017, in cases No. 38/2017-43/2017" and "taking into account the appeal before the Appeal Panel" in this case and "all the relevant circumstances of the this case" (Revised Confirmatory Decision, p.
+1) and adopted the Revised Confirmatory Decision.
 With the Revised Confirmatory Decision the SRB, having taken into account "the guidance provided by the Appeal Panel in the context of other cases, the consultation and feedback received from the respective EU and national authorities and the entities concerned, as well as other relevant factors, such as the time that has elapsed since the resolution action to which the documents refer" (Revised Confirmatory Decision, p.
-4), granted partial access to the following documents: (1) the Resolution Decision; (2) the valuation report carried out by the SRB ("Valuation 1 Report") and the valuation report of Deloitte ("Valuation 2 Report"); (3) the resolution plan in respect of Group Banco Popular, as adopted by the Board on 5 December 2016 ("2016 Resolution Plan"); (4) the Marketing Decision; (5) the sale process letter of FROB dated 6 June 2017 ("Sale Process Letter"); (6) the cover letter submitted to the SRB by FROB and the certificate of FROB's Governing Committee; (7) the communication of
+6), granted partial access to the following documents: (1) the Resolution Decision; (2) the valuation report carried out by the SRB ("Valuation 1 Report") and the valuation report of Deloitte ("Valuation 2 Report"); (3) the resolution plan in respect of Group Banco Popular, as adopted by the Board on 5 December 2016 ("2016 Resolution Plan"); (4) the sale process letter of FROB dated 6 June 2017 ("Sale Process Letter"); (5) The Decision of the SRB of 3 2017 concerning the marketing of Banco Popular, addressed to FROB June (SRB/EES/2017/06, the "Marketing Decision"); (6) the cover letter submitted to the SRB by FROB and the certificate of FROB's Governing Committee; (7) the communication of BBVA of 6 June 2017, concerning its withdrawal from the sale process and (8) the letter of Bank of Spain dated 7 June 2017 concerning the acquisition of a qualifying holding by Banco Santander.
+Regarding the other requested documents, the SRB's position expressed in the

-BBVA of 6 June 2017, concerning its withdrawal from the sale process and (8) the letter of Bank of Spain dated 7 June 2017 concerning the acquisition of a qualifying holding by Banco Santander.
-Regarding the other documents requested by the Appellant, the SRB's position expressed in the Confirmatory Decision remained unchanged but, where appropriate, with the Revised Confirmatory Decision further considerations supporting the non-disclosure of such documents were provided.
+Confirmatory Decision remained unchanged but, where appropriate, further considerations supporting the non-disclosure of such documents were provided with the Revised Confirmatory Decision.